indietyp/hawthorne/docs/getting-started.md

 sh -c "$(curl -fsSL raw.githubusercontent.com/indietyp/hawthorne/master/cli/install.sh)"
 ```

+!> In *v0.7.3* the `--nginx` flag was added, it installs nginx and configures it accordingly.

+?> The script has several modes, you can inspect them by using `--help` on the script.

 ## Prerequisites
 * Web Server (_nginx recommended_)
 * MySQL or MariaDB instance (either _local_ or _remote_)